the-cute-programmer/rn-assignment5-11357247/README.md

 # My Mobile Application

 This mobile application was built using React Native, leveraging the `react-navigation` library for navigation and `styled-components` for theming.
-The app includes several screens such as Home, My Cards, Statistics, and Settings, each with its own unique functionality.
+The app includes two screens namely as Home and Settings.
 The application also supports switching between light and dark themes.

 ## Features